 We get a lot of questions.
 And we love answering them.
-The most common "I'm obsessed with Remedy, is it possible to drink too much?" (more on that over here) Another common questions revolves around whether Remedy is ok if stored out of the fridge.
+One of the most common questions revolves around whether Remedy is ok if stored out of the fridge.
 The short answer is YES!
 But the same doesn't apply to all raw, unpasteurised kombucha.
 Wanna know why and how?
 Read on, friends...

 Before we dive into the detail, it’s important to firstly flag that not all kombucha is created equal and so the following only applies to Remedy.

 From the ingredients used, brewing method and how long it is brewed for, to the type of live culture used and how much sugar is left, the final product can be quite different in terms of not only the taste and goodness within, but also how it can be stored.

 When it comes to Remedy, there are three key factors that contribute not only to us making what we like to think is the tastiest raw, live cultured kombucha going 'round, but also why our kombucha is a-ok out of the fridge, and hence why you will see our 4-packs sold in the soft drink aisle at the supermarket.

 At Remedy, our 30-day long aged small batch fermentation process results in kombucha that contains no sugar, naturally.
 We test every batch to make sure of it.

 This is not the case for all kombucha.
 If a kombucha is raw, live and unpasteurised and still contains sugar or has sugar added (not Remedy!), then it could re-ferment if left out of the fridge (= exploding bottles and/or boozy booch).